- Glossary

 Don’t skip over the employee development aspect of the planning stage of the performance management cycle.
 When you invest in an employee’s personal development, it not only helps your team push toward KPI goals, but it’s also a way to add value to their job.

-Examples of target KPIs across industries
+Examples of target KPI across industries

 Grocery